austral/austral.github.io/spec/rationale-linear-types.md

    All of these errors are prevented _statically_, again without runtime overhead.

-3. In-place optimization: the APIs we have lookoed at resemble functional code.
+3. In-place optimization: the APIs we have looked at resemble functional code.
 We write code "as if" we were creating and returning new objects with each call, while doing extensive mutations under the hood.
 This gives us the benefits of functional programming (referential transparency and equational